Applications will are now open. Apply by May 22, 2026.

 No, but there are several hotels within five miles of the training center.
 Lodging will be the responsibility of the participant.

-No, you will have to meet all requirements listed on the information page to qualify for an interview.
+No, you will have to meet all requirements listed on the information page to qualify for an interview and physical abilities test.
 The top participants will be selected from those who are interviewed.

 Each of the main campuses, including the Harrison County Campus in Gulfport, has a proctor center where the Accuplacer is given.
 Visit Assessment Centers to schedule an exam.